interseba5/pyls/README.md

    ```
 2. **Create the metadata file:**

-   Create a `structure.json` file in the `pyls/pyls` folder.
+   Create a `structure.json` file inside the `pyls` folder.
 This file defines the directory structure for Pyls.
 The file must follow this format:
    ```json
    {
     "name": "<root_name>",